ONSdigital/sml-supporting-info/method-info/totals-and-components/SML_UserDocs_TotalsAndComponents.md

 ## Worked Example

 - The method can be used in two ways:
-- 1. a single set of data can be specified as the input parameters to the method
+- 1. a single record can be specified as the input parameters to the method
 - 2. mutiple records can be supplied as a pandas dataframe to a wrapper function